 Searching for postsecondary students for paid internships next summer

-“We get them to explore and rediscover their home province, we bring them on tours of businesses related to their field of studies and we help them establish important contacts,” he adds.
-“We help them to realize that it is quite possible to have a life and a career here on the Island and that they don’t necessarily have to move to Ontario or Alberta to work in their field.”
+“We will give them the opportunity to rediscover their province and explore places of employment related to their field of studies and we will help them establish important contacts within their sector,” he adds.
+“We’ll show them that it’s possible to have a life and a career here on the Island and that they don’t necessarily have to move to Ontario or Alberta to work in their field.”

 For more information:

 RDÉE Prince Edward Island